AlexsLemonade/scpca-docs/docs/processing_information.md

 For more details on how cells from a specific project were annotated, see the appropriate module in the [`OpenScPCA-analysis` repository](https://github.com/AlexsLemonade/OpenScPCA-analysis).

-This analysis is part of an ongoing open and collaborative effort to characterize the ScPCA Portal data.
+The OpenScPCA project is an ongoing open and collaborative effort to characterize the ScPCA Portal data.
 For more information on the project, including contributing your own analyses, see the [OpenScPCA documentation](https://openscpca.readthedocs.io/en/latest/).

 #### CNV inference